Why have a formal Human Subjects Research policy?

 The Ronin Institute is built on two core principles: truth and empathy.
 Pursuit of the truth is a bedrock principle, but scholarship does not take place in a vacuum.
 We have a duty of care to consider how scholarship is performed, and to collectively ensure it is performed in ethical and humane ways, especially when it involves other people.

-US-based academic institutions have “Institutional Review Boards” (or IRBs – they go by various other names in other countries; in the European Union they are called “ethics committees”) whose role is to review studies involving people or their data (“human subjects” in institutional lingo).
+US-based academic institutions have “Institutional Review Boards” (or IRBs – they go by various other names in other countries; in the European Union they are called “ethics committees”) whose role is to review studies involving people or their data (“human subjects” is the term that institutions typically use).
 IRBs cover not just research that involves direct interaction with people, but also data collected via surveys with people.

 The IRB process has been formalized and codified by many US Federal agencies, such as the US National Science Foundation and the US National Institutes of Health.

 Thinking critically about the ethical issues raised by human subjects research very much aligns with the Ronin Institute’s core value of empathy.
 Furthermore, the ability for some Research Scholars to publish and fund their research at all often requires IRB approval, and enabling scholars to do that work is very much in keeping with our core mission of supporting their scholarship.

 We are therefore attempting to design our ethics review process to keep the core focus on the reason IRBs exist in the first place: to prevent harm, while conforming with all relevant US legal codes.
 Ultimately we want Research Scholars to carefully reflect on ethical issues surrounding research involving human subjects, rather than viewing this merely as a set of bureaucratic hoops to jump through.